 Tuna does not have a nutrient known as Taurine, which causes blindness if not included in a cat’s meal.

 When cooking tuna for your kitten, you should not add too much salt since it is harmful.

 The Frequency Of Feeding Tuna To Your Kitten

 You should feed your kitten tuna in small quantities once in a while.
 However, ensure you don’t make it a habit.

-You could also try to make tuna water for your kitten by mashing together unsalted, dolphin-safe tuna with 3 cups of water and let the mashed tuna settle for around 15 minutes.
-Then, pour broth into covered ice cube trays.
+You could also try to make tuna water for your kitten by mashing together unsalted, dolphin-safe tuna with 3 cups of water and letting the mashed tuna settle for around 15 minutes.

-Even when giving your kitten tuna occasionally, you should be cautious about how it reacts.
+Even when giving your kitten tuna occasionally, you should be attentive to how it reacts healthwise.

-Regardless of the portion, it may cause your kitten to have an upset stomach.
+Regardless of the portion, canned tuna may cause your kitten to have an upset stomach.

 Gradually reduce the quantity of tuna water you are using to feed your kitten, and it will eventually stop the urge to eat tuna.

 Purrfect n’ Pawesome is the brainchild of Amanda, who has been into researching and writing about pets to help other pet parents in nurturing their adorable pets.
 Currently, she runs Purrfect n’ Pawesome along with her team of experienced and dedicated pet experts.
 Along with being an awesome writer and entrepreneur, Amanda is a cat mom to two innocently spoiled cats, Balanca and Scruffy.